This post may contain affiliate links. Read my full disclosure policy.

 Cucumber Salad with Cilantro and Lime pairs well with so many things!
 Vegan, paleo and Gluten-free!
 Cool and refreshing, serve it alongside grilled fish or meat.
 Great for Sunday meal prep!
 A delicious, seasonal companion to just about everything! #cucumber #cucumbersalad #potluck #mealprep #easy #healthy #batchcooking #vegan #paleo #glutenfree #lowcarb #lowcalorie

-1. Cucumbers: Small Turkish or Perisan cucumber or English Cucumbers work best here and allow you to keep the skin on.
-Waxy cucumbers can be used but should be peeled.
+1. Cucumbers: Thin-skinned cucumbers work best.
+English, Turkish or Persian cucumbers allow you to keep the skin on.
+Waxy cucumbers can be used but should be peeled first.

-2. Red Onion (or sub pickled red onion or green onions!)
+2. Red Onion (or sub-pickled onion or green onions!)

 Cucumber Salad Variations: